 Screen Description Welcome Introduces you to the product deinstaller.
-Deinstallation Summary Shows the Oracle home directory and its contents that will be deinstalled.
+Deinstallation Summary Shows the Oracle home directory and its contents that are deinstalled.
 Verify that this is the correct directory.
 If you want to save these options to a response file, click Save Response File and enter the response file location and name.
-You can use response file later during a silent deinstallation.
-For more on silent or command line deinstallation, see Running the Oracle Universal Installer for Silent Deinstallation in Installing Software with the Oracle Universal Installer .
-Click Deinstall to begin removing the software.
+You can use the response file later during a silent deinstallation.
+See Running the Oracle Universal Installer for Silent Deinstallation in Installing Software with the Oracle Universal Installer .
+Click Deinstall , to begin removing the software.
 Deinstallation Progress Shows the deinstallation progress.
 Deinstallation Complete Appears when the deinstallation is complete.
-Review the information on this screen, then click Finish to dismiss the deinstaller.
+Review the information on this screen, then click Finish to close the deinstaller.